nextcloud/integration_onedrive/README.md

 ### User settings

-The account configuration happens in the "Data migration" user settings section.
+The account configuration and data migration happen in the "Data migration" user settings section.

-A link to the "Data migration" user settings section will be displayed in the widget for users who didn't configure a Microsoft account.

 ### Admin settings